 Health and Care Dedicated for Retired Expats

 The issue of health is of primary importance for older people who move to another country.
 In Cambodia, the health system is probably not yet as efficient as in Europe.
 The health situation is more vulnerable with diseases and epidemics that had long been eradicated in other countries of the world.
+This is why it is a MUST for a retiree to have health insurance in Cambodia even if they only spend a few months a year there.
+Indeed, their overseas global health care may protect them in their home country but some won’t refund you if you have severe injuries while you are living in Cambodia for more than three months.
+Choosing a reliable private health insurance company that will cover you in case of a problem in Cambodia is an important thing retired people must keep in mind if they plan to move to Cambodia to spend their retirement.
 There are also endemic diseases such as mosquito-borne diseases such as Dengue fever.
 Vaccines should not be neglected before going there, because it is unwise to take the risk of exposing yourself to a disease when a means of prevention exists.
 The recommended vaccines are those for Diphtheria, Tetanus, Pertussis, Poliomyelitis, Hepatitis A and B.

 Nevertheless, medicine is one of the sectors that is experiencing a surprising growth dynamic in Cambodia.
 Medical facilities are equipped and health professionals are competent.
 Several options exist for private health insurance for expatriates in Cambodia.
 This is essential because the social protection system is not yet very well developed.
 Private infrastructures are better equipped with a higher level of care service and a more efficient technical platform compared to public infrastructures.
 However the cost of the care provided is more expensive.
 In case of a serious health problem it will always be possible to seek treatment outside Cambodia, Bangkok, Vietnam, China or Singapore.